govau/accessibility/VOICEOVER-TESTING.md

 1. Open Safari
 2. Go to the testing URL
 3. Turn VoiceOver on by triple clicking the home button
-4. Turn VoiceOver off by triple clicking the home button
+4. Turn VoiceOver off by triple clicking the home button when testing has finished

 ## Test Headings
 1. Select from the Rotor **Headings**